Yuniac/Web-Dev-Course-Materials/week_1/week_1_lesson_1.md

 -   introductions, interests, english level, the reason behind signing up for this.
 -   what is a front-end developer.
 -   tech we are going to cover, the tools we are going to need.
--   vscode setup, git setup.
+-   vscode setup, git setup, github.
 -   codepen, jsfiddle.
     -   jsfiddle example: https://jsfiddle.net/Yuniac/mckujq32/6/
     -   codepen example (1): https://codepen.io/Yuniac/pen/zYNzVoV